-The Public Warrants and Private Warrants were issued in registered form under the respective warrant agreements.
-The Warrant Agreement provides that the terms of the Public Warrants and Private Warrants may be amended without the consent of any holder to cure any ambiguity or correct any defective provision but requires the approval by the holders of at least 50% of the then outstanding Public Warrants to make any change that adversely affects the interests of the registered holders of Public Warrants and, solely with respect to any amendment to the terms of the Private Warrants or any provision of the Warrant Agreement with respect to the Private Warrants, 50% of the number of the then outstanding Private Warrants.
-The PIPE Warrant Agreement provides that the terms of the PIPE Warrants may be amended without the consent of any holder to cure any ambiguity or correct any defective provision but requires the approval by the holders of at least 50% of the then outstanding PIPE Warrants to make any change that adversely affects the interests of the registered holders of PIPE Warrants.
-Accordingly, we may amend the terms of the Warrants in a manner adverse to a holder if holders of at least 50% of such then-outstanding Warrants approve of such amendment.
-Although our ability to amend the terms of the Warrants with the consent of at least 50% of such then-outstanding Warrants is unlimited, examples of such amendments could be amendments to, among other things, increase the exercise price of the Warrants, convert the Warrants into cash or shares, shorten the exercise period or decrease the number of shares of Common Stock issuable upon exercise of a Warrant.
+The public warrants and private warrants were issued in registered form under the respective warrant agreements.
+The Warrant Agreement, dated as of March 1, 2022 (the "Warrant Agreement"), by and among us and Continental Stock Transfer & Trust Company, provides that the terms of the public warrants and private warrants may be amended without the consent of any holder to cure any ambiguity or correct any defective provision but requires the approval by the holders of at least 50% of the then outstanding public warrants to make any change that adversely affects the interests of the registered holders of public warrants and, solely with respect to any amendment to the terms of the private warrants or any provision of the Warrant Agreement with respect to the private warrants, 50% of the number of the then outstanding private warrants.
+The Warrant Agreement, dated as of September 14, 2022 (the "PIPE Warrant Agreement"), by and among us and Continental Stock Transfer & Trust Company, provides that the terms of the PIPE warrants may be amended without the consent of any holder to cure any ambiguity or correct any adefective provision but requires the approval by the holders of at least 50% of the then outstanding private warrants.
+The Warrant Agreement, dated as of September 14, 2022 (the "PIPE Warrant Agreement"), by and among us and Continental Stock Transfer & Trust Company, provides that the terms of the PIPE warrants may be amended without the consent of any holder to cure any ambiguity or correct any defective provision but requires the approval by the holders of at least 50% of such then outstanding PIPE warrants.
+Accordingly, we may amend the terms of the warrants in a manner adverse to a holder if holders of at least 50% of such then-outstanding warrants approve of such amendment.
+Although our ability to amend the terms of the warrants with the consent of at least 50% of such then-outstanding warrants is unlimited, examples of such amendments could be amendments to, among other things, increase the exercise

-The Warrants are exercisable for Common Stock, which would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders.
+The warrants are exercisable for common stock, which would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders.

-As of March 31, 2022, outstanding Warrants to purchase an aggregate of 47,720,836 shares of Common Stock are exercisable in accordance with the terms of the warrant agreement governing those securities.
-The exercise price of the Private Warrants and Public Warrants is \$11.50 per share, and the exercise price of the PIPE Warrants is \$12.50 per share.
-To the extent the Warrants are exercised, additional shares of Common Stock will be issued, which will result in dilution to the holders of Common Stock and increase the number of shares eligible for resale in the public market.
-Shares of Common Stock issuable pursuant to the Warrants are not subject to lock-up restrictions.
-As such, once the Warrants are exercised, the holder of such shares issuable upon the exercise of the Warrants will be able to resell the shares to the market, subject to other applicable laws.
-Sales of substantial numbers of such shares in the public market or the fact that such Warrants may be exercised could adversely affect the market price of our Common Stock.
-Further, there is no guarantee that the Warrants will ever be in the money prior to their expiration, and as such, such Warrants may expire worthless.
+As of December 31, 2022, outstanding warrants to purchase an aggregate of 47,720,836 shares of common stock are exercisable in accordance with the terms of the warrant agreement governing those securities.
+The exercise price of the private warrants and public warrants is \$11.50 per share, and the exercise price of the PIPE warrants is \$12.50 per share.
+To the extent the warrants are exercised, additional shares of common stock will be issued, which will result in dilution to the holders of common stock and increase the number of shares eligible for resale in the public market.
+Shares of common stock issuable pursuant to the warrants are not subject to lock-up restrictions.
+As such, once the warrants are exercised, the holder of such shares issuable upon the exercise of the warrants will be able to resell the shares to the market, subject to other applicable laws.
+Sales of substantial numbers of such shares in the public market or the fact that such warrants may be exercised could adversely affect the market price of our common stock.
+Further, there is no guarantee that the warrants will ever be in the money prior to their expiration, and as such, such warrants may expire worthless.